 Posture of test subject or positioning of the hand/finger (e.g. Orientation of hand/finger in relation to the sensor or distance to the sensor).
-Such information should be consistent with the c.
-Indoor or outdoor d.
-Temperature

-TOE operational guidance or automated feedback provided by the TOE.
+Such information should be consistent with the TOE operational guidance or automated feedback provided by the TOE.